Crossway’s ESV Reader’s Bible, Six-Volume Set – Review

 Here’s a look at how the Six-Volume Reader’s Bible compares to the single volume Reader’s Bible, Cambridge Clarion, and Crossway’ Single Column Legacy.

 Crossway Single Column Legacy

 In a world that seems to be overly saturated with study and reference Bibles I’m glad to see Crossway taking the lead on producing reading Bibles.
 The advantage in producing a reading Bible in 6 volumes is everything is optimized for reading.
 From the font size to the leading, to the line-width to the character count, from the print darkness to the paper thickness and color – everything is optimized for reading.
 I find that I read even more when there are no artificial stopping points and I stop where it’s more natural.

 Although it isn’t perfect (perfect would have zero show-through and never have a line in Psalms with a word by itself), it’s as close to perfect as possible.
 It’s like any good quality book except it still feels like reading the Bible.
 I’d like to see this very same set available in every major translation.
 The ESV Reader’s Bible Six Volume Set is the perfect gift for anyone that loves reading the ESV.

 Are you getting the ESV Reader’s Bible Six Volume Set?

-Crossway provided this Bible free for review.
+Crossway provided this Bible for review.
 I was not required to give a positive review – only an honest review.
 My opinions are my own.